Survey on bilinear spherical averages and associated maximal operators: Introduction

-Spherical averages are central to studying solutions of the wave equation and Darboux equation from partial differential equations.
-Therefore, it is interesting to investigate the pointwise convergence of spherical averages as $t\rightarrow 0$, as done in \cite{SWW95} in a more general context.
+where $A_t$ denotes the spherical averaging operator (see \cite{stein} for the general $d$-dimensional case and \cite{Grafakosclassical} for the connection with Darboux’s equation).
+This motivates the investigation of pointwise convergence of spherical averages as $t\rightarrow 0$, as done in \cite{SWW95} in a more general context.
 In that case, one needs to consider the so-called \textit{spherical maximal function}, defined as